-While I make this recipe for our family year-round, I make it much more often in the colder months we have in the Midwest.
+While I make this recipe for our family year-round, I make it much more often during the colder months we experience in the Midwest.
 It’s the perfect dessert to have cuddled up on the couch with a soft blanket and a cup of coffee!

 The outer part of this banana bread is delicious and firm, while the inside is fluffy and moist.

 When it comes to using up bananas, this easy banana bread recipe is one of my favorites!

 If you want to add in some mix-ins like chocolate chips, chopped nuts, or even a swirl of Nutella, go ahead and do it!

 This banana bread recipe is versatile and can be changed to fit your family’s tastes.
 Here are a few creative ingredients you might want to try when you bake banana bread: